 Monday, April 24, 2017, 7:30–9:30pm

-Artists Heisue Chung-Matheu and Grace Hwang bring together a panel of voices to reflect on the 25th anniversary of the 1992 LA Uprisings and speak about how art has been a form of resistance and re-imagination for multiracial solidarity.
+Artists Heisue Chung-Matheu and Grace Hwang invite Maythinee Washington and Chelle Babour into conversation with the public to reflect on the 25th anniversary of the 1992 LA Uprisings, and speak about how art has been a form of resistance and re-imagination for multiracial solidarity.

 Wednesday, April 26, 2017, 7-9pm